cw-104/SoundScape/README.md

 # How to run:

-(Installation was tested on macos and linux fedora using python3.9, if you have a different OS additional steps or changing dependencies may be required)
+(Installation was tested on macos and linux ubuntu using python3.9, if you have a different OS additional steps or changing dependencies may be required)

 ## Requirements